jjmchew/jjmchew.github.io/RB171/01-initialNotes.md

     - Internet [packet] (IP - from network to sub-network)
     - Link [frame] (Ethernet - from router to device)
   - lower levels (Ethernet, IP) are inherently unreliable - although checksum data is provided, if the frame or packet is corrupt, it will just be dropped [11]
+  - for reliable data transmission, a system of rules must be implemented to enable it (e.g, TCP) [13]

 - **LAN** (Local Area Network) : multiple devices (computers) connected via a network bridging device (like a hub, or more likely a switch).
 If connected wirelessly, would be known as WLAN (Wireless LAN) [4]